IslandRock1/Prosjektoppgave_Oystein_Bringsli/README.md

 ### Current state
 As of 10.10.23 the project is still in the start phase, and not ready to be used.
+Update.
+As of 30.10.23 the project is runnable.
+The configuration of particle spawn is very poorly designed currently, but will be better shortly.

+### Todo:
+    Fix border / Outline
+    Implement better searching algorithm for particle collisions Make a better readme
+    General cleanup and user excperience/configuring

 ### How to build?
 This simulation uses threepp to render.

 ### Notes on implementation
-This simulation is built to act as an 80% physicly based simulation, and 20% visually belivable/pleasing.
+This simulation is built to act as an 80% physically based simulation, and 20% visually belivable/pleasing.
 This means that some of the friction and gravity calculation will not be 100% physicly accurate.
 This simulation also uses verlet integration, witch is also not perfectly accurate.